Meziano/ms-tutorial-004/README.md

 spring.profiles.active=native
 ```
  For now the 2 important  configuration's properties for **config-service** are:
- + *server.port*: to get acces to the configuration data saved in the repository amnaged by **config-service**, a
+ + *server.port*: to get access to the configuration data saved in the repository amnaged by **config-service**, a microservice need this value.
- + *spring.profiles.active*:  The *application-name*
+ + *spring.profiles.active*: its value must be set to natto tell **config-service** to use a filesystem repository  setting   The *application-name*
 ### The filesystem repository

 ### Summary
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNzAyNjc3MiwxMDA1ODUyNzYxLDIwMz
+eyJoaXN0b3J5IjpbMTE2NDQ3NDEwOCwxMDA1ODUyNzYxLDIwMz
 A5NDI2NjgsMjEzNDI1Mzc4MSwyMDcyNzg1MjMzLDIxNzQwNDc2
 NywzNjU1NjkxNjUsLTY3NzM1OTg0MiwxNTI3MTc2NjE5LDE4OD
 cwNjM0MCwxOTIwMTE1MjU2XX0=